Private ski lessons and kids’ group lessons

 No doubt!
 Learning to ski isn’t just for kids.
 Plenty of people pick up the sport at all ages, and there’s no time limit on it.
 Here at European Snowsport, we have a variety of instructors who can cater for any learner, confident or nervous.
 We make sure you can learn at your pace in a way that suits you.

 Have you ever heard of the term “all the gear, no idea”?
 There’s no need to buy before you ski for the first time.
 It’s most important to be comfortable and warm.
 Proper ski socks and gloves, snow-proof trousers and a jacket and some layers underneath so you can adjust your temperature.
 Good goggles or sunglasses and high factor sun cream are a must too.
 Rental skis, boots and helmets will do you just fine to get started with.
+But don’t forget a lesson for your first time on the snow; an instructor will help you get started safely and with confidence.

 That is entirely up to you!
 Skiing is a sport based on gravity, so it’s essential to learn the skills to control our speed and line.
 That way we can choose how fast we go.
 Taking lessons and starting on shallow, achievable slopes is the best way to get used to the sensation of sliding at a comfortable speed.
 Then as we improve our technique, we can increase the speed with confidence.